Homology of spaces of curves on blowups: Semi-topological model and finite dimensional approximations

 \begin{defn} Let $M$ be a complex manifold and let $N \subseteq M$ be a complex submanifold.
 Let $C$ be a Riemann surface, let $w: K \to \Sym^n C$ be a family of divisors, and let $f: K \times C \to M$ be a continuous map such that $f(k,p) \in N$ for every $p$ in the support of $w(k)$.
 Then for every $k_0 \in K$ we have the following: \begin{itemize} \item for every $p$ in the support of $w(k_0)$ there exist holomorphic local coordinates $s_1^p, \dots, s_{\dim M - \dim N}^p$ on a neighborhood $\cU_p \ni f_{k_0}(p)$, whose vanishing locus cuts out $N \cap \cU_p$ \item there are disjoint closed balls $B_p \ni p$ contained in $f\inv(\cU_p)$ and an open neighborhood of $w(k_0)$ of the form $\prod_{p} \Sym^{n_p} U_p$ whose support is contained in the union of the balls $B_p$ \item there is a neighborhood $V$ of $k_0$ such that for every $k \in V$ we have that $f(B_p) \subseteq \cU_p$ and $w_V$ factors through $\prod_{p} \Sym^{n_p} U_p$ as $\prod_{p} w_p$ \end{itemize} We say that $f: K \times C \to M$ intersects $N$ to order $\geq w$ if for some (equivalently every) choice of $\cU_p, B_p, U_p, V$ as above we have that $s_i^p|_{V \times U_p}$ vanishes to order $\geq w_p$ for all $p, i$.
 We say that it intersects \emph{to order exactly $w$} if $f_k\inv(N)$ equals the support of $w_k$ and for every $p$ there is at least one $i$ such that $s_i^p|_{V \times U_p}$ vanishes to order exactly $w_p$. \end{defn}

 \begin{remark} Note that in the above definition, the holomorphicity conditions are only imposed on the coordinates whose vanishing defines $N$. \end{remark}

 \begin{defn} For a single function $f : U \to \bbC$ and $w \in \Sym^n(U)$, we can define each of the above notions by taking $K = \text{pt}$.
-If further $w = nu$ for some $u \in U$ then we will write $f$ vanishes to order $\ge k$ at $p$, $f$ vanishes to order exactly $k$ at $p$, and so on. \end{defn}
+If further $w = nu$ for some $u \in U$ then we will write $f$ vanishes to order $\ge n$ at $u$, $f$ vanishes to order exactly $n$ at $u$, and so on. \end{defn}

-\begin{remark} Note that if $f$ vanishes to order $\ge w$ but does not vanish to order exactly $w$ (i.e. $a_{u, k}$ vanishes somewhere), it is not necessary that $f$ vanishes to order $\ge w'$ for some $w' > w$, even if $K = \text{pt}$ and $w = nc$ for some $c \in U$.
+\begin{remark} Note that if $f$ vanishes to order $\ge w$ but does not vanish to order exactly $w$ (i.e.\ $a_{u, k}$ vanishes somewhere), it is not necessary that $f$ vanishes to order $\ge w'$ for some $w' > w$, even if $K = \text{pt}$ and $w = nc$ for some $c \in U$.
 There just might not be a polynomial that approximates $f$ to the required precision. \end{remark}

 \begin{prop} Let $N_1, \dots, N_r \subseteq M$ be complex submanifolds of $M$.
 Let $n_1, \dots, n_r \in \bbN$.
 There is unique compactly generated topology on the set such that for all compact $K$ continuous maps $f: K \to T$ correspond to the data of a continuous map $f: K \times C \to M$ and maps $w_i: K \to \Sym^{n_i} C$ for every $i$ such that $f_k$ is a family of maps intersecting $N_i$ to order $\geq w_i$. \end{prop} \begin{proof} By taking fiber products, we reduce to the case where $r = 1$.
-Then we may apply the following general statement about the relation between local representability and global representability \cref{abstractextension} in the case where with basis of open subsets associated to choices of $w_0 \in \Sym^n C$ and $(\cU_p, B_p, U_p)_{p \in {\supp(w_0)}}$ as in \cref{vanishingfamily}. \end{proof}
+Then we may apply the following general statement about the relation between local representability and global representability \cref{abstractextension} in the case where